On the Complexity of Hazard-Free Formulas: Introduction

 \section{Introduction}

 \emph{Hazards} are a critical issue in the design of combinational circuits, which are key components in digital systems, realizing Boolean functions in the physical domain.
 A combinational circuit consists of gates connected by electrical wires.
 When setting voltage at the inputs, the signal propagates through the gates and wires until it reaches the output gate.
-This propagation involves inevitable signal \emph{delays}, which may vary on each path in the circuit.
+This propagation involves inevitable signal \emph{delays}, which may vary on each path of the circuit.
 As a result, when the inputs change, some gates may respond faster than others, potentially leading to \emph{static hazards}.
-A static hazard occurs when an input change causes a momentary fluctuation in the output, when the output is expected to remain constant.
+A static hazard occurs when a change in the input causes a brief, unintended fluctuation in the output, even though the output is expected to remain constant.
+Such hazards in combinational circuits can lead to unpredictable system behavior.

-Hazards in combinational circuits can cause unpredictable system behavior.
-While they can be mitigated by introducing delays, our focus is on designing circuits whose structure inherently prevents hazards.
-Huffman was the first to provide hazard-free formula implementation for all Boolean functions, achieving a size of $O(\sqrt{n}\cdot 3^n)$ \cite{HUF57}.
-There is a broad body literature on hazard-free computation, and we refer the interested reader to \cite{McC86,IKL+19,IK23} and references therin.
+The study of hazards began in the late 1950s with the pioneering work of \cite{Huf57}, who suggested that it is possible to design circuits whose structure inherently prevents hazards without introducing delays.
+Huffman was the first to provide a hazard-free formula implementation for all Boolean functions, achieving a size of $O(\sqrt{n}\cdot 3^n)$.
+Later, additional works classified different types of hazards and suggested methods for identifying and eliminating them \cite{ung59, mcc62}.
+There is a broad body of literature on hazard-free computation, and we refer the interested reader to \cite{McC86, IKL+19} and references therein.

+Recent research on hazard-free computation focuses on two main areas: electronic circuit design (e.g., \cite{FFL18, BLM20}) and computational complexity (e.g., \cite{IKL+19, KS20, Juk21, IK23}).
+While the motivation for the former is clear, the interest from the computational complexity community stems from the results of \cite{IKL+19}, which show that hazard-free formula complexity generalizes monotone formula complexity to all Boolean functions.
+This makes it an interesting restricted computational model of Boolean circuits and raises hope that hazard-free techniques may offer deeper insights into the general model.

-The study of hazards involves Kleene's three-valued logic, which extends the standard Boolean values $0/1$ by introducing a third symbol, $u$, representing an undefined or unstable value.
+Kleene's three-valued logic was introduced as an abstraction of static hazards \cite{yr64, Eic65}.
+This logic extends the standard Boolean values $\{0,1\}$ by introducing a third symbol, $\u$, representing an undefined or unstable value.

-\begin{definition}[Kleene three-valued logic \cite{Kle52}] Kleene's three-valued strong logic of indeterminacy extends the two-valued Boolean logic by a third value $u$.
-The Boolean values $\{0, 1\}$ are called \emph{``stable"} and $u$ is called \emph{``unstable"}.
-The De Morgan gates are appropriately extended, as shown in \Cref{tbl:extended-gates}.
+\begin{definition}[Kleene three-valued logic \cite{Kle52}] Kleene's three-valued strong logic of indeterminacy extends the two-valued Boolean logic by a third value $\u$.
+The Boolean values $\{0, 1\}$ are called \emph{``stable''} and $\u$ is called \emph{``unstable''}.
+The De Morgan gates are appropriately extended, as shown in \Cref{tbl:extended-gates}. \end{definition}